microsoft/code-with-engineering-playbook/docs/continuous-delivery/recipes/terraform/save-output-to-variable-group.md

 Implementation choices:

 - If a variable group already exists, a valid option could be to delete and rebuild the group from scratch.
-However, as authorization could have been updated at the group level, we prefered to avoid this option.
+However, as authorization could have been updated at the group level, we prefer to avoid this option.
 The script remove instead all variables in the targeted group and add them back with latest values.
 Permissions are not impacted.
 - A variable group cannot be empty.
 It must contains at least one variable.
-A temporary uuid value is created to mitigate this issue, and removed once variables updated.
+A temporary uuid value is created to mitigate this issue, and removed once variables are updated.

 ```bash
 #!/bin/bash